Registrar-General halts new company registrations for deployment of electronic system

 Source: GNA

-The Registrar-General’s Department says it will not receive new Company Registration applications from clients between Thursday, October 1, 2020 and Friday, October 2, 2020.
+The Registrar-General’s Department has announced that between Thursday, October 1, 2020, and Friday, October 2, 2020, the outfit will not receive new Company Registration applications from clients.

-The temporary hold on applications is to pave way for the testing and full operationalisation of the Department’s new electronic system effective Thursday, October 1, 2020.
+The temporary hold on applications is to pave way for the testing and full operationalization of the Department’s new electronic system effective Thursday, October 1, 2020.

-The statement noted that the deployment of the upgraded electronic system and implementation of the Beneficial Ownership Register were both in compliance with the provisions of the Companies Act 2019 (Act 992)
+The statement noted that the deployment of the upgraded electronic system and implementation of the Beneficial Ownership Register are both in compliance with the provisions of the Companies Act 2019 (Act 992)

 “We, therefore, urge the public to visit the Department's website www.rgd.gov.gh to download the new six different types of forms for Company Registration to familiarize themselves with them.”